.NET Zero to Hero Series is now LIVE! JOIN šŸš€

 Here is how you would be using this Custom Exception class that we created now.

 Get the idea, right?
-In this way you can actually differentiate between exceptions.
-To get even more clarity related to this scenario, letā€™s say we have other custom exceptions like ProductNotFoundException , StockExpiredException, CustomerInvalidException and so on.
-Just give some meaningful names so that you can easily identify.
+In this way, you can differentiate between exceptions.
+To get even more clarity related to this scenario, letā€™s say we have other custom exceptions like StockExpiredException, CustomerInvalidException, and so on.
+Just give some meaningful names so that you can easily identify them.
 Now you can use these exception classes wherever the specific exception arises.
-This sends the related exception to the middleware, which has logics to handle it.
+This sends the related exception to the middleware, which has logic to handle it.

 Now, letā€™s create the Global Exception Handling Middleware.
-Create a new class and name it ErrorHandlerMiddleware.cs
+Create a new class and name it ErrorHandlerMiddleware

 {